 Foreign- the Foreign Earned Income Exclusion (FEIE), Foreign Tax Credit (FTC), Substantial Presence Test (SPT) and Report of Foreign Bank and Financial Accounts (FBAR):

-Under Internal Revenue Code (IRC) Sec 911- Citizens or Residents of the United States Living Abroadthe FEIE, Sec.
-901- Foreign Tax Credit and Sec.
-7701(b) Definition of Resident Alien and Non Resident Alien and under Department of Treasury Regulations Title 31 CFR 1010.350- Money and Finance Treasury Report of Foreign Bank and Financial Accounts (FBAR) – the concept of ‘foreign’ plays a crucial role in determining whether income, income taxes or physical presence qualify for respective exclusions, credits or residency or disclosure.
-In all cases the concept of ‘foreign’ takes on a different definition.
+Under Internal Revenue Code (IRC) Sec 911- Citizens or Residents of the United States Living Abroad- the FEIE, IRC Sec.
+901- Foreign Tax Credit and IRC Sec.
+7701(b) Definition of Resident Alien and Non Resident Alien and under Department of Treasury Regulations Title 31 CFR 1010.350- Money and Finance Treasury Report of Foreign Bank and Financial Accounts (FBAR) – the concept of ‘foreign’ plays a crucial role in determining whether income, income taxes or physical presence qualify for respective exclusions, credits, residency or disclosure.
+In all cases the concept of ‘foreign’ takes on a different meaning.

 IRC Sec 911/ §1.911-2(g)-(h)- Citizens or Residents of the United States Living Abroad- the FEIE:

 Under IRC Sec.
 911, there is a provision to avoid “double taxation”.
 The provision is reportable on IRS Form 2555- Foreign Earned Income, Exclusion (FEIE).
-The tests to use the FEIE are the: the Bonfide Resident Test (BFR), or Physical Presence Test (PPT) and Tax Home Test (THT) where you must live or be present in a ‘foreign country’.
+The tests to use the FEIE are the: the Bonfide Resident Test (BFR), or Physical Presence Test (PPT) and Tax Home Test (THT) where you must live, work or be physically present in a ‘foreign country’.

 A ‘foreign country’ is defined as any territory under the sovereignty of a government other than the United States.
 ‘Foreign country’ does not include ships or aircraft traveling in or above international waters.
 Nor does it include offshore installations which are located outside the territorial waters of any individual nation.